 Do you enjoy sudoku?
 Are you one of those people whose coffee table is piled high with completed, half completed and ready to complete puzzle books?
 Working with numbers is absorbing; it can also be frustrating at times.
 When you are locked in battle with a particularly difficult sudoku grid, they have the upper hand.
 At other times, numbers can be open to misinterpretation, twisted and cajoled into telling whatever tale you wish.

 What has this to do with who should make a resident tax declaration in Spain?
 This is one of those areas where numbers have simply added to the confusion rather than clarifying it.
 The issue of who should present a resident tax declaration has been rather confused over the years by the publication of the figure, 22,000€ as a threshold.

 Some people have been led to believe that if your income is less than this you do not have to make a declaration.
 This is not the case.
-You are only exempt from paying the 22,000€ figure if you are employed by only one employer and are already paying Spanish withholding tax as you earn.
+You are only exempt from declaring taxes when earning less than 22,000€ if you are employed by only one employer and are already paying Spanish withholding tax as you earn.
 A situation that applies to very few expats.